We Analyzed the Future Direction of Metacrine Inc. (MTCR), Here is What We Found

 MTCR’s Market Performance

-MTCR stocks went down by -0.72% for the week, with a monthly drop of -4.77% and a quarterly performance of -2.41%, while its annual performance rate touched -84.64%.
-The volatility ratio for the week stands at 8.55% while the volatility levels for the past 30 days are set at 6.45% for Metacrine Inc. The simple moving average for the period of the last 20 days is 0.59% for MTCR stocks with a simple moving average of -19.39% for the last 200 days.
+MTCR stocks went up by 2.87% for the week, with a monthly drop of -3.30% and a quarterly performance of 5.11%, while its annual performance rate touched -83.78%.
+The volatility ratio for the week stands at 8.73% while the volatility levels for the past 30 days are set at 7.09% for Metacrine Inc. The simple moving average for the period of the last 20 days is 1.39% for MTCR stocks with a simple moving average of -17.47% for the last 200 days.

 Analysts’ Opinion of MTCR